As long as more people will pay admission to a theater to see a naked body than to see a naked brain, the drama will languish. — GBS

 All plays in this series are presented in a concert-reading format at the Leonard Nimoy Thalia Theater at Symphony Space, 2537 Broadway @ 95th Street with the exception of the April 30 Shaw Concert, which will be held at The Players Club, 16 Gramercy Park South.

-All events are completely accessible for wheelchairs, walkers, and canes, and infra-red listening devices are also available.
+Symphony Space is completely accessible for wheelchairs, walkers, and canes, and infra-red listening devices are also available.

 On the Monday evening following every Project Shaw reading, GTG hosts a lively and broad-based discussion on the play’s themes.
 All participants are emailed a copy of the play ahead of time, though no preparation is required.
 All are welcome to come enjoy thoughtful conversation, ask questions, and socialize.
 No admission fee is required, though a suggested donation of any amount is greatly appreciated.